SpicyHolo/SFML_PacMan/README.md

 ## Compilation

-I'm using Pre-compiled headers, so when .cpp files are not in the main direcotry (like entites/entity.cpp) You have to change headers directory for those files in entities/ to "../stdafx.cpp" instead of "stdfx.cpp"
+I'm using Pre-compiled headers, so when .cpp files are not in the main direcotry (like entites/entity.cpp) You have to change headers directory for those files in entities/ to "../stdafx.cpp" instead of "stdafx.cpp"

 ## Ghost AI
 The ghosts are trying to get to their target.